MTrost/bite-bot/README.md

 1. Fork this repo
 2. Connect to an LLM (Claude Code, etc.)
-3. Log food in natural language: "I had two eggs and toast for breakfast"
+3. Log food in natural language in writing or speech: "I had two eggs and toast for breakfast", or just send a picture
 4. The LLM looks up nutritional data, logs it to CSV, tracks against your goals

 ## Structure